 A Rare Wildlife Haven

 As if to prove his point, nature intervenes, and animals suddenly appear in abundance.
-First comes another open-jawed crocodile sitting on a log in the middle of the river.
+First comes another open-jawed crocodile sitting on a log in the middle of the river, practically an ambassador of the Kimberley wildlife.
 Our boat glides quietly by, a dozen cameras focused on this splendid creature so close to us.
 “Lake Kununurra has the greatest density of freshwater crocodiles in Australia,” states Turner.
 “It is an ideal habitat, full of fish for them to hunt.
 Though they are smaller than their estuarine cousins, they are the largest freshwater species.”

 On the banks, a male Comb-crested Jacana is spotted leading a line of chicks to shelter.
 With a vibrant, fleshy red wattle, white face and delicate elegance, they make exceptional viewing as they hop across the aquatic vegetation.